pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-git-tag"></a> `--git-tag`

-Tag in a Git repository from which the workload is created.
-Can be used with `--git-commit` or `--git-branch`
+The tag in a Git repository from which the workload is created.
+This is used with `--git-commit` or `--git-branch`.

 ### <a id="apply-git-commit"></a> `--git-commit`